spree-contrib/spree_digital/readme.md

 # Spree Digital

 This is a spree extension to enable downloadable products (ebooks, MP3s, videos, etc).

-This [fork](https://github.com/taniarv/spree_digital) adds authorization and authentication capabilities and preference to disable links expiration.
+This [fork](https://github.com/taniarv/spree_digital) adds authorization and authentication capabilities, preference to disable links expiration and per user attachments.

 In the [Versionfile](https://github.com/spree-contrib/spree_digital/blob/master/Versionfile) you can see which [spree_digital branch](https://github.com/spree-contrib/spree_digital/branches/all?query=stable) supports which